Contents:

 07.03.09 PhD – Major in Music Education

 Prerequisites: Prerequisites for entrance to the program include professional experience as an accomplished educator with teaching experience in a variety of settings.
 Teaching skill is demonstrated through a videotape submission before the interview, and through references that document teaching success.
 Applicants submit a teaching portfolio which includes examples of student work, concert programs, and performance reviews.
-Writing and research proficiency is expected, and is assessed by a graduate paper; GRE scores (general) are also required to demonstrate general knowledge and readiness for doctoral-level study.
+Writing and research proficiency is expected, and is assessed by a graduate paper.

 Upon entry to the program, students take placement exams in music theory and history.
 If remediation is required, the appropriate courses are taken, but their credit does not count towards the degree.
 The same is true of any English-language instruction that is required and any instruction in bibliography that is needed.